Ryan Plackemeier

-Ryan Steven Plackemeier (born March 5, 1984) is a former American football punter.
-He played college football for Wake Forest University, and earned unanimous All-American honors.
-He was drafted by the Seattle Seahawks in the seventh round of the 2006 NFL Draft, and also played professionally for the Washington Redskins of the National Football League (NFL).
+Ryan Steven Plackemeier (born March 5, 1984) is an American former professional football punter who played in the National Football League (NFL).
+He played college football for the Wake Forest Demon Deacons, where he won the Ray Guy Award and earned unanimous All-American honors.
+He was selected by the Seattle Seahawks in the seventh round of the 2006 NFL draft, and also played for the Washington Redskins.

-Early years
+Early life

 Plackemeier was born in Colorado Springs, Colorado.
 He attended Fallbrook Union High School in Fallbrook, California, and was a letterman in soccer and football.
 In soccer, he was a four-year letterman and was twice recognized as his team's most valuable player.
 In football, as a senior, he was a first team All-Avocado League selection and was named the North County Times Kicker of the Year.

 College career

 Plackemeier attended Wake Forest University, where he played for coach Jim Grobe's Wake Forest Demon Deacons football team from 2002 to 2005.
 He was a three-time first-team All-Atlantic Coast Conference (ACC) selection (2003, 2004, 2005), and a unanimous first-team All-American (2005).
 Following his senior season, he was presented the Ray Guy Award, given annually to the top college punter in the nation.